-At build-out, an estimated 1,136 vehicles per day will enter or exit the main driveway at US 17, which will require right and left turn lanes on this driveway, which will be the responsibility of the Developer.
-Also at build-out, a projected 550 vehicles per day will utilize the other project entrance to SR 200 eastbound via Pinewood Dr., a street that also serves the Hideaway subdivision as a secondary/north entrance.
-From the entrance point, Pinewood Dr. continues approximately 900 feet north to a right-turn only intersection with SR 200.
+At build-out, an estimated 1,136 vehicles per day will enter or exit the main driveway at US 17, which will require right and left turn lanes on this road, which will be the responsibility of the Developer.

+Also at build-out, a projected 550 vehicles per day will utilize the other project entrance to SR 200 eastbound via Pinewood Drive, a street that also serves the Hideaway subdivision as a secondary/north entrance.
+From the entrance point, Pinewood Drive continues approximately 900 feet north to a right-turn only intersection with SR 200.
+While the Applicant indicated at the EHAC meeting that the Pinewood entrance would be emergency vehicles only, the traffic study does not indicate such a restriction.
 The traffic study indicated that an eastbound turn lane onto SR 200 from Pinewood would not be triggered by project traffic.

-In summary, this project contributes to will not solely cause failure of impacted roadways and will mitigate traffic impacts by constructing northbound turn lanes onto US 17.
+In summary, this project will not cause failure of impacted roadways and will mitigate traffic impacts by constructing northbound and southbound turn lanes onto US 17.
 PUD conditions can specifically prescribe when these improvements must occur.